 All ages are welcome at St James so come along and get involved.

-Sunday Mornings there is a Bible study (Year 7-9) that runs during the 10am service (we normally duck out about 20 minutes into the service).
-We look at the Bible together, pray and have fun!
+On Sundays, there is a Bible study (Year 7-9) that runs during the 10am and 1:30pm service (in school terms).
+We normally duck out about 20 minutes into the service to look at the Bible together, pray and have fun!

 We welcome children of all ages into our church family, and Kids’ Church is a part of our 10am and 1.30pm congregations.